qurit/PET_Sim_Recon_Updated/README.md

 5) Explore the code and results by changing inputs and parameter values you might want to use

 **(3) Improtant Notes**
-1) Current folder in Matlab should be same with the directory of the main file above
+1) Current folder in Matlab should be same with the directory of the main file above (i.e., "Main_PET_sim_recon")
 2) The folder "input": directory where you need to save your true image
 3) The folder "output": directory where you will get reconstructed images through this code